org-dexlab/policies/bellyfatkillerprivacypolicy.md

-## Belly Fat Killer Women: Privacy policy
+## Belly Fat Burn for Women: Privacy policy

 Welcome to the Belly Fat killer Women app for Android!